 56 The sting of death is sin, and the power of sin is the law.
 57 But thanks be to God, who gives us the victory through our Lord Jesus Christ.

-This above verse is the song of saints when they will be translated, this is only because of the King who has won the battle for His people.
-He is the King who have won the victory.
+The above verse is the song of the saints singing when they will be translated, this is only because of the King who has won the battle for His people.
+He is the Victorious King.

 b) Changed the course of History: In Jesus’ own words, the time has come to over throw the rulers of the world from their thrown, the world had never witnessed such event.
 The world was shaken at the fame of Jesus Christ, hint to which is mentioned about the Greeks who came to see Jesus Christ, John 12: 20-21.
 But Jesus, rather than meeting the Greeks, replies to Philip and Andrew what seems to be an out of place response, John 12: 23-26.
 He tells the our has come for the Son of Man to be glorified and unless a grain of wheat doesn’t fall on the ground and dies it remains alone, but when it dies it bears much fruit.

-This indicates summary of our Christian lives, where is our gaze? what is our song?
+This symbolizes the summary of our Christian lives, where is our gaze readers? what is the song in our lips today?
 What is our proclamation?

 Let us comply from this day to the end, as God tells to Zechariah rejoice greatly, shout with loud voice and as we see that people of Israel laid down their cloaks and cut the branches from the Tree and laid it down on the streets for the King to travel.
 Let us lay down our soul and our lives in the service of that King.

-To God the Father be all the glory and His Son Jesus Christ, through the strength of the Holy Spirit.
+To God the Father be all the glory and His Son Jesus Christ, by the power of the Holy Spirit.